SmartThingsOSS/cqllock/README.md

 Usage
 -----

-Set up a config file at `~/.cqllockrc` in the following YAML format:
+Set up a config file at `~/.cqllockrc` or `/etc/cqllock.yaml` in the following YAML format:

 ```
 seeds: